-(a) "Per Capita Payment" means the distribution of money or other thing of value to all members of the Tribe, or to identified groups of members, which is paid directly from the net revenues of any tribal gaming activity.

-(b) The Tribe elects to make payments to each of its members from its Revenue Sharing Trust Fund ("RSTF") funds, or to encumber these funds for other uses for the benefit of the Tribe.
+- (a) "Per Capita Payment" means the distribution of money or other thing of value to all members of the Trihe, or to identified groups of members, which is paid directly from the net revenues of any tribal gaming activity. - (b) The Tribe elects to make payments to each of its members from its Revenue Sharing Trust Fund ("RSTF") funds, or to encumber these funds for other uses for the benefit of the Tribe.
 These funds are not derived from the Tribe's gaming operation and are not required to have any plan to implement these as "per capita" payments pursuant to 25 C.F.R.
 Part 290.

 (c) The Tribe elects to additionally make per capita payments to tribal members from revenues derived from its gaming operations.
 The Tribe shall adopt a separate Revenue Allocation Plan for Gaming Revenues ("RAP") for distribution of these revenues.
 In doing so, the Tribe shall ensure that the Revenue Allocation Plan for Gaming Revenues ("RAP") shall comply with all applicable federal and tribal laws.
+No distributions shall be made until such RAP is approved by the Secretary of Interior as adequate.